-Nansledan will be built in eight key phases or ‘quarters’.
+Nansledan is being built in eight key phases or ‘quarters’.
 Each quarter will have its own character while clearly being part of the whole.
 The first phase is called Trewolek and was started in 2014.
 The second phase is called Kosti Veur and is now well underway.

 The map below shows the location of each quarter.
 Click on the blue pointers to bring up a description of each.

 Hendra is located across the Chapel Stream Valley between the railway line and A392 Road.
 Art Deco style commercial buildings arranged around the road junction will form the southern gateway into the town and, with the land sloping steeply down from the A392, dramatic views will open up of Newquay and the sea beyond.

 A new granite bridge over the railway, a park and ride facility, and possible rail halt will make Hendra attractive for some types of commercial and light industrial business not suited to other parts of the town, and a new household waste recycling facility will serve both the new community of Nansledan and the existing residents of Newquay.
 The houses at Hendra, arranged in short-terraces and villas, will enjoy some of the best views in Nansledan.